MALerLab/jeongganbo-omr/README.md

-# Welcome to Jeonggan CV branch
+# Welcome to Jeonggan Synthesizer branch

+## Jeonggan Synthesizer
+* generate a image of a single Jeonggan containing random contents

-## done refactoring
+## TODOs
-**now, JeongganProcessor class can produce dict containing list of  note position, note name, note bbox for each Jeonggan image**

-* check JeongganProcessor class in /exp_utils.py
-* pipeline example in notebooks/jeonggan_process_pipline.ipynb
+[ ] aligning images in the box (both columns and rows)

+[ ] character and mark resizing part

+[ ] add ornaments with durations

+[ ] add ornaments with no durations